North Shields Metro station

-North Shields is a Tyne and Wear Metro station, serving the coastal town of North Shields, North Tyneside in Tyne and Wear, England.
+North Shields is a Tyne and Wear Metro station, serving the coastal town of North Shields.
+It is situated next to the North Shields Transport Hub, on the west side of Bedford Street and The Beacon Centre.
 It joined the network on 14 November 1982, following the opening of the fourth phase of the network, between Tynemouth and St James via Wallsend.

 History

 The station, which was named Shields until 1874, was opened on 22 June 1839 by the Newcastle and North Shields Railway.
 Although originally a terminus station, the line was extended to Tynemouth in 1847, by the digging of a tunnel under North Shields.

-The original station were replaced by the North Eastern Railway in 1890, by new booking offices constructed over the platforms.
+The original station buildings were replaced by the North Eastern Railway in 1890, by new booking offices constructed over the platforms.
 These survived until the mid-1960s, when they were replaced with a prefabricated structure by British Rail.
 During this time, the station roof was replaced with individual canopies over each platform.

 Following closure for conversion in the early 1980s, the platform-level canopies and ramps from the entrance to the platform were retained, with the 1960s station entrance being replaced by a new structure.